 For similar tones but bolder movement, consider Helmsley™, with powerful veining that showcases steely gray.

 5. Praa Sands™: A Cool Gray Granite Alternative

 “I love the blend of warm greige and cream tones with cool grays and black in Praa Sands,” says Kath.
 “The tones and movement are inspired by the rocky coastline of southern England, and this design is well-suited to a coastal-style space.
 However, the neutral tones and soft veining make it a versatile alternative to light granite for any space.”

 “This design pairs well with the trend we’re seeing of light wood flooring,” notes Kath.
 “Greige, taupe, or gray-toned cabinets all work well with Praa Sands, but I also like darker cabinetry to complement the design’s dark veining.”
 If you have space for a kitchen island, consider a waterfall edge.
 “It’s a stunning way to showcase the movement, and you never have to worry about the durability,” says Kath.

-An alternative to green granite countertops, Wentwood adds a natural ambiance to any space.
+An alternative to granite countertops, Huntley adds a natural ambiance to any space.

-“If you’re considering gray or white granite countertops and want something on the bolder side, take a look at SUMMERHILL,” recommends Kath.
+“If you’re considering gray or white granite countertops and want something on the bolder side, take a look at Summerhill,” recommends Kath.
 Summerhill features powerful movement amid a neutral palette of soft gray, cream, and subtle black.
 “It’s perfect for a statement piece that’s sophisticated and timeless,” says Kath.
-“You won’t find a pattern this captivating in a slab of granite.”

 Cambria Blackwood offers a sophisticated presence as an island in this traditional kitchen.